chenleishen/football-predictor-frontend/README.md

-# football-predictor-frontend
+# Football Score Predictor (frontend)

-An app that predicts the score of a football match
+An app that predicts scores of football match

 ## Getting Started